ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 It's capable of generating significant load when run on a single multi-core CPU.

-For example, let's run a benchmark for 60 seconds, using 8 thread, and keeping 400 HTTP connections open against a simple HTTP server implemented in Go:
+For example, we can run a benchmark for 60 seconds, using 8 thread, and keeping 400 HTTP connections open against a simple HTTP server implemented in Go:
 ```bash
 wrk -t8 -c400 -d60s http://localhost:8080/hello
 ```